 Lastly, you’ll need a soft cloth and paper towels.
-For the soft cloth, I use these microfiber ones (link to Amazon) which are incredibly soft and non-abrasive yet are extremely effective at cleaning.
+For the soft cloth, I use these microfiber ones (link to Amazon), which are incredibly soft and non-abrasive yet are incredibly effective at cleaning.
 You can use them for almost anything and wash and reuse hundreds of times.

 For the paper towel, any standard type will work just fine.
 Just make sure that it’s not stiff to avoid the risk of scratching.

-Until I started doing in-depth research on this topic, I had no idea that stainless steel had a “grain”.
+Until I started doing in-depth research on this topic, I had no idea that stainless steel had a “grain.”
 Typically the term grain is used in the context of wood, meat, or shaving.
-It turns out that stainless steel appliances also have a grain and the direction of that grain dictates the direction that you will clean and polish.
-More on that in steps 3 and 4.
+It turns out that stainless steel appliances also have grain, and the direction of the grains dictates the direction that you will clean and polish — more on that in steps 3 and 4.